alain-andre/prime/doc/prime.fr-FR.md

 This module implements new methods in the `es5/string` module.

-exports
+produits
 -------

-The module exports the `es5/string` object, and adds more, custom string methods.
+The module produits the `es5/string` object, and adds more, custom string methods.

 ```js